 Kung pao chicken is a fun to say and full of flavor dish that is often overlooked on menus.
 It’s a sweet meets spicy dish that is filled with tender chicken, peppers, peanuts, and more!

-Chinese take out is a must on crazy busy nights, but sometimes, you just want to make it at home.
+Asian take out is a must on crazy busy nights, but sometimes, you just want to make it at home.
 Just like with our Asian BBQ glazed chicken breasts, General Tso’s chicken, and our teriyaki chicken, this kung pao chicken recipe is easy to make and super flavorful!

 What is Kung Pao chicken?